 Three days prior to the F04 flight, a NASA - Jet Propulsion Laboratory (JPL) AVIRIS-NG flight covered the Syncrude plant.
 This measurement was part of a larger Arctic-Boreal Vulnerability Experiment (ABoVE) which included flight lines flown over the Alberta Oil Sands region.
-AVIRIS-NG measures ground-reflected solar radiation (380 - 2500 nm) with a 34° field of view, and a spectral resolution of 5 nm to map CH4 plumes by utilizing absorption features in the shortwave infrared (Thorpe et al., 2017, 2020).
+AVIRIS-NG measures ground-reflected solar radiation (380 - 2500 nm) with a $34^{\circ}$ field of view, and a spectral resolution of 5 nm to map CH4 plumes by utilizing absorption features in the shortwave infrared (Thorpe

+- view, and a spectral resolution of 5 nm to map CH4 plumes by utilizing absorption features in the shortwave infrared (Thorpe et al., 2017, 2020).
 As described in Duren et al. (2019), emission estimates are calculated by combining the integrated mass enhancement (IME) and wind speed as demonstrated in a number of recent studies throughout the United States (Cusworth et al., 2021, 2022) as well as a controlled release experiment (Thorpe et al., 2021).
-Previous studies have shown the AVIRIS-based estimates of methane emissions agree well with box-flight emissions (Frankenberg et al. 2016; Duren et al., 2019; Thorpe et al. 2020).
+Previous studies have shown the AVIRIS-based estimates of methane emissions agree well with box-flight emissions (Frankenberg et al. 2016; Duren et al., 2019; Thorpe - et al. 2020).
 Figure 5 shows the AVIRIS-NG plume imagery that was captured over the Syncrude plant site with the Scientific Aviation KML lap data (shown in Figure 2) overlaid.
 By measuring emissions at the same facility within a few days, this independent sample using a different method provides a contrast to the box-flight, mass-balance data.

 AVIRIS-NG data were collected at 17.5 kft and the Syncrude facility was not informed prior to sampling.
-NASA-JPL provided CH4 emissions calculated using AVIRIS-NG data and three sources for hourly estimation of the wind: ECCC meteorological towers 3062696 and 3062697, and MERRA2 (Modern-Era Retrospective analysis for Research and Applications, version 2) reanalysis.
+NASA-JPL provided 300 CH4 emissions calculated using AVIRIS-NG data and three sources for hourly estimation of the wind: ECCC meteorological towers 3062696 and 3062697, and MERRA2 (Modern-Era Retrospective analysis for Research and Applications, version 2) reanalysis.
 MERRA2 is an atmospheric reanalysis method produced by NASA that utilizes numerous satellite observations to produce a global time series of atmospheric data (Gelaro et al., 2017).
-To estimate variability in wind speed, an average over a three-hour window was used for the met tower data, and nine kernels centred on the plume latitude and longitude were used for the MERRA2 analysis.
-The magnitude of the AVIRIS-NG estimates was then compared to the SciAv estimate as an independent way to evaluate the temporal consistency of emissions.
+To estimate variability in wind speed, an average over a three-hour window was used for the met tower data, and nine kernels centred on the plume latitude and longitude were used 305 for the MERRA2 analysis.
+The magnitude of the AVIRIS-NG estimates was then compared to the SciAv estimate as an

-Figure 5: AVIRIS-NG captured CH4 column enhancements are shown from 2017-08-11 inside the F04 raw CH4 lap data around the Syncrude plant from SciAv for 2017-08-14 using the GoogleEarth historical image from 9/2016.
+Figure 5: AVIRIS-NG captured CH4 column enhancements are shown from 2017-08-11 inside the F04 raw CH4 lap data around the 310 Syncrude plant from SciAv for 2017-08-14 using the GoogleEarth historical image from 9/2016.
 AVIRIS-NG data and imagery provided by the NASA-JPL and satellite imagery © 2020 Maxar Technologies, Google Earth.
 Large CH4 enhancements are depicted in red.
 The wind direction is shown by the white arrow as measured by SciAv.